Apply for a copy certificate for an event that has already been registered

 Total cost: £11

-If applying online or by post we aim to process your application within a maximum of 15 working days.
+If applying online or by post we aim to process your application within a maximum of 15 working days, although it may take longer when demand is very high.

 Certificates will be posted out second class.